Straw Bale Gardening for Growing Vegetables in Small Spaces

 Fill up the holes with your compost mix and sprinkle a handful of chicken pellets over the entire surface of the bale.
 On top of that sprinkle a handful of dolomite, followed by a final layer of compost to a depth of 10 cm.
 Now water well, using a gentle spray, soaking the straw and soil without washing the soil away.
 You could also finish off with a good soaking of a seaweed liquid manure.

-When straw bale gardening avoid burning your seedlings by holding off from planting your seedlings until the following week.
+When straw bale gardening avoid burning your seedlings.
+Hold off from planting your seedlings until the following week.
 This will allow your straw bale to settle and for the fertilizers to be absorbed into the bale.
 The following week, plant your seedlings into the deep holes that you created originally.
 Bury the seedling a little deeper than you would normally do, to allow for shrinkage of the straw bale which will occur as it breaks down over time.
 Water in well, feed with some seaweed manure and stake any plants like tomatoes.

 Keep the plants moist and feed once a week, to every 10 days with a solution of seaweed liquid manure to keep your plants healthy.
 You can add a tablespoon of dolomite to the bales every alternate week to keep the compost sweet.